dhlanm/gpt-2-dnd/README.md

 # GPT-2 DND

-Using minimaxir's gpt-2-simple with data from 5etools and D&D Beyond homebrew to generate new 5e monsters
+Using minimaxir's gpt-2-simple (0.5.4 guaranteed to work) with data from 5etools and D&D Beyond homebrew to generate new 5e monsters

 ### Running training